alecristia/wordseg-brm-analyses/README.md

   below for knitting instructions)

+## Dependencies

+Those analyses depends on [RStudio](https://www.rstudio.com/).
+You eed to install it.

+You also need the R packages `car` and `jsonlite` dependencies.
+Install them using your system package distribution, or from a R
+prompt:

+    install.packages("car")
+    install.packages("jsonlite")

 ## Instructions to reproduce analyses reported on in the paper

 Some readers may want to check our materials for reproducibility.
 To